abdulhaseeb2115/my-cv-builder/README.md

 ### Usage

-- Paste or upload an example from `dat/cv.json`.
+- Paste or upload your CV JSON, paste a JD, and choose a provider (OpenAI/Claude/Gemini).
 - Click "Generate CV" to get LaTeX; edit in the editor.
 - Preview updates live; click Download PDF to save.